What qualifies a small business?

 For financial years commencing before 30 June 2019, a proprietary company is defined as ‘small’ if it satisfies at least two of the below criteria:

-- annual revenue of less than $25 million
+- income for the year totalling less than $25 million

-- less than 50 employees at the end of the financial year, and/or
+- less than fifty people working for the company at the end of the fiscal year, and/or

-- consolidated gross assets of less than $12.5 million at the end of the financial year.
+- gross assets across the company that were aggregated amounting to less than $12.5 million at the conclusion of the financial year.

 The Australian Taxation Office defines a small business entity as having an aggregated turnover of less than $10 million.
 This definition is used for taxation.